By Stephanie Meredith

 - Dr. Sally Ride – physicist, astronaut, educator, and first American woman in space

-- Wilma Mankiller – first female principal chief of the Cherokee Nation
+- Wilma Mankiller – first woman elected principal chief of the Cherokee Nation

-- Nina Otero-Warren – a leader in New Mexico’s suffrage movement and the first female superintendent of Santa Fe public schools
+- Nina Otero-Warren – a leader in New Mexico’s suffrage movement and the first woman to be superintendent of Santa Fe public schools

 - Anna May Wong – first Chinese American film star in Hollywood